Download this month’s calendar here:

 Painting Group.
 Every Wednesday 1:00 – 3:00 pm.
 For artists of all skill levels and experience.

 Tuesday Reading Group.
 Third Tuesday, 2:00 to 3:30 pm.
-January 16, 2018.
-December selection: “A Man Called Ove” by Fredrik Backman.
-Group closed to new members.
+February 18, March 17.
+Group is at capacity and is closed to new members.

 Contact the library at 207-567-4147 for more information about the ongoing and special events and programs.

 Book Bake and Plant Sale.
 Held annually on the 1st Saturday in June from 9 am to 3 pm.
-The next sale is June 2nd.
-The books and movies are sold from the bay of the Fire Department (across the street).
-Baked goods are located in the library and fly out of here pretty early in the day.
-Plants are sold under the tent in the library yard.
+The year’s sale is June 6, 2020.
 This is one of our biggest fundraising events of the year.
 The library weeds out books and movies annually according to its policies to make room for new materials.
 Donations of books and movies for the sale are accepted in the last two weeks of May.
 Homemade baked goods can be brought to the library the morning of the sale unless prior arrangements have been made.
 Donations of locally grown perennials can be brought to the library a few days before the sale.
 And everything goes on sale at 9:00 am.

 For more information contact the library at 567-4147.

 Donations of books at other times of the year.
 The library cannot accept large quantities of books and movies during the rest of the year due to limited shelf and storage space.
 The library does accept a limited number of book and movie donations.
 If it is a recent title, which the library doesn’t own, that our patrons may enjoy borrowing it may be added to the library collection depending on space availability.
 Otherwise these donations are put on the shelf in the entrance lobby and sold at a nominal fee of $1 per hardback and 50 cents per paperback.